gn-04/elefluent-privacy-policy/privacy-policy.md

 ## How We Use Your Information

 ### Account Management
-- **Email and Name**: Used solely for user authentication and account identification
+- **Email and Name**: Used solely for user authentication, account identification, and user support
 - **User ID**: Stored in our database to associate your clips and subscriptions with your account
 - **Subscription Data**: Enables you to access your subscribed podcasts across multiple devices